osmandapp/web/main/docs/user/plugins/ski-maps.md

 </Tabs>

-&nbsp;&nbsp;&nbsp;&nbsp;

-**Other** piste types, like: Hiking piste, Sleigh and sled piste can, or cannot be used for the Ski navigation, however, they may be applicable for the On foot navigation, or other.

-&nbsp;&nbsp;&nbsp;&nbsp;
+**Other** Trail types such as Hiking Trails or Sledging Trails can be used for skiing or hiking.

-### Piste grooming
+### Grooming trails

-Grooming is performed by special vehicles and ensure the piste is ready for the respective type of activities: classic skiing, skating, other.
-The same piste can be groomed differently on different segments.
+Grooming is performed by special machines and ensures that the track is ready for the appropriate activity: classic skating, skating, and others.
+The same trail can be groomed differently in different areas.
 If the pistes outside the ski resort boundaries are pictured being groomed, it is a good sign for those going out for skiing.

 To check out the map on whether a piste is subject to grooming, it is needed to enable the respective option in the **Details** list opened from the [Configure map](../map/configure-map-menu.md) menu.
 And the map will show groomed pistes, as exemplified on the figures below.
 The left-hand one shows no grooming, while the right-hand one differentiates pistes by grooming conditions.